AmbireTech/adex-protocol/README.md

 Because of these rules, an OUTPACE channel does not need sequences or challenge periods.

-The initially delegated validators sign every new state, and a state signed by a supermajority (>=2/3) of validators is considered
+The initially delegated validators sign every new state, and a state signed by a supermajority (>=2/2) of validators is considered.

 <div class='break-page'></div>